FAQs About Hip Injury Medical Procedures

 Dealing with a serious hip injury?
 Trying to find accurate information about hip injury medical procedures?
 Get the facts from an experienced, New York orthopedic hip surgeon who can help you every step of the way.
 Talk to a doctor at Island Musculoskeletal Care (IMC Bone Doc).
 Our board-certified, fellowship-trained surgeons have more than 100 years of combined medical experience.
 That’s why our doctors know the answers to your important medical questions.

 Learn more about hip injury medical procedures from someone you can trust.
 Contact us and make an appointment.
 Many of our experienced orthopedic hip surgeons have immediate appointments available at our seven, New York locations – including same-day appointments in some cases.
 Best of all, you can often receive all your medical care at the same, convenient location.
-Contact us online or call 1-888-BONE-DOC (266-3362).
+Contact us online or call us.
 Our medical practice is in network and accepted by most major insurance providers.

 What is your question about hip injury medical procedures?